GenericMappingTools/pygmt/doc/contributing.md

 ### Adding example code

 Many of the PyGMT functions have example code in their documentation.
-To contribute an example, add an "Example header" and put the example code below it.
-Have all lines begin with ">>>".
-To keep this example code from being run during testing, add the code "__doctest_skip__ = [function name]" to the top of the module.
+To contribute an example, add an "Example" header and put the example code below it.
+Have all lines begin with `>>>`.
+To keep this example code from being run during testing, add the code `__doctest_skip__ = [function name]` to the top of the module.

 **Inline code example**